-- Legal Proceedings.
-TRS may disclose your protected health information: (1) in the course of any judicial or administrative proceeding, including, but not limited to, an appeal of denial of coverage or benefits; (2) in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized by law); and (3) because it is necessary to provide evidence of a crime that occurred on our premises. - Coroners, Medical Examiners, Funeral Directors, and Organ Donation.
+- H. Coroners, Medical Examiners, Funeral Directors, and Organ Donation.
 TRS may disclose protected health information to a coroner or medical examiner for purpose of identifying a deceased person, determining a cause of death, or for the coroner or medical examiner to perform other duties authorized by law.
 TRS also may disclose, as authorized by law, protected health information to funeral directors so that they may carry out their duties.
-Further, TRS may disclose protected health information to organizations that handle organ, eye, or tissue donation and transplantation. - Research.
-TRS may disclose your protected health information to researchers when an institutional review board or privacy board has: (1) reviewed the research proposal and established protocols to ensure the privacy of the information; and (2) approved the research. - To Prevent a Serious Threat to Health or Safety.
-Consistent with applicable federal and state laws, TRS may disclose your protected health information if we believe that the disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public, such as disclosures to prevent disease, help with product recalls, report adverse reactions to medications, or report suspected abuse, neglect or domestic violence. - Inmates.
-If you're an inmate of a correctional institution, TRS may disclose your protected health information to the correctional institution or to a law enforcement official for: (1) the institution to provide health care to you; (2) your health and safety and the health and safety of others; or (3) the safety and security of the correctional institution. - Workers' Compensation.
-TRS may disclose your protected health information to comply with workers' compensation laws and other similar programs that provide benefits for workrelated injuries or illnesses. - To your personal representative.
-TRS may provide your protected health information to a person representing or authorized by you, or any person that you tell TRS in writing is acting on your behalf. - To an entity assisting is disaster relief.
+Further, TRS may disclose protected health information to organizations that handle organ, eye, or tissue donation and transplantation. - I. Research.
+TRS may disclose your protected health information to researchers when an institutional review board or privacy board has: (1) reviewed the research proposal and established protocols to ensure the privacy of the information; and (2) approved the research. - J. To Prevent a Serious Threat to Health or Safety.
+Consistent with applicable federal and state laws, TRS may disclose your protected health information if we believe that the disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public, such as disclosures to prevent disease, help with product recalls, report adverse reactions to medications, or report suspected abuse, neglect or domestic violence. - K. Inmates.
+If you're an inmate of a correctional institution, TRS may disclose your protected health information to the correctional institution or to a law enforcement official for: (1) the institution to provide health care to you; (2) your health and safety and the health and safety of others; or (3) the safety and security of the correctional institution. - L. Workers' Compensation.
+TRS may disclose your protected health information to comply with workers' compensation laws and other similar programs that provide benefits for work-related injuries or illnesses. - M. To your personal representative.
+TRS may provide your protected health information to a person representing or authorized by you, or any person that you tell TRS in writing is acting on your behalf. - N. To an entity assisting is disaster relief.
 TRS may also disclose your protected health information to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status, and location.
 If you're not present or able to agree to these disclosures of your protected health information, then TRS may, using our professional judgment, determine whether the disclosure is in your best interest.
 TRS will attempt to gain your personal authorization when possible before making such disclosures.